-Note 1 - Prior therapy (Core)
+Note 1 - Previous therapy (Core and Non-core)

 The treatment of Wilms tumour may include the use of chemotherapy prior to resection or biopsy.3-5 The staging systems for these different approaches, although similar, have significant differences.
-Further, the histological appearance differs following chemotherapy, as does the assessment of risk stratification.^{6,7} Thus, it is critical that the status of pre-operative therapy is known so that the relevant staging and classification systems can be applied.
+Further, the histological appearance differs following chemotherapy, as does the assessment of risk stratification.^{6,7} Thus, it is critical that the status of preoperative therapy is known so that the relevant staging and classification systems can be applied.
 When completing this element, only chemotherapy used to treat the current renal tumour is considered as 'prior treatment'.